We provide residential parking permits to residents who have a time restriction out the front of their properties.

 Proof of ownership, current tenancy or certificate of occupancy for new dwellings is required (rate notice or lease).

-Applicants need to provide proof of residence such as a copy of lease agreement or current utilities account.
+Applicants who are a tenant need to provide proof of residence such as a copy of lease agreement or current utilities account.